 Monaco appearances: 153

 It was good timing on Jemerson’s part to sign for Monaco a season before their breakthrough.
 A bit-part player when he initially joined, Jemerson soon became one of the first names on Jardim’s team sheet, scoring two goals across 34 outings.
-Having stayed with the club another three seasons, the two-capped Brazil international returned to his homeland earlier this month, joining Corinthians on a permanent deal.
+Having stayed with the club another three seasons, the two-capped Brazil international returned to his homeland in November 2020, joining Corinthians on a permanent deal.

 Career path: Silesia Lubomia (loan), Horadada, Real Madrid C, Piast Gliwice, Palermo, Bari (loan), Torino, Monaco, Benevento